Announcements

 Read more about MONOGRAPH: MEDIA INDICATORS, CITIZENSHIP AND GOVERNANCE.
 OPPORTUNITIES FOR PUBLIC POLICY AND GREENING THE MEDIA SYSTEM

-• CALL FOR PAPERS.
-JOURNALISTS BEYOND JOURNALISM: NEW FIGURES FOR FUTURE AND PRESENT CHALLENGES
+• PROPOSALS FOR MONOGRAPHS.
+JOURNALISTS BEYOND JOURNALISM: NEW FIGURES FOR THE CHALLENGES OF THE PRESENT AND THE FUTURE

 2023-02-14